Im-Rises/Chip8topia/README.md

 Major:

-- [ ] Correct the Xo-Chip games not working properly on T8NKS
+- [ ] Correct the Xo-Chip games not working properly on "T8NKS" and "An Evening To Die For a try" (it seems to be 5xy2 and 5xy3 instructions)
 - [ ] Add safe and unsafe code version to every operation (not only opcode tables)
 - [ ] Correct all opcode tables like in Xo-Chip for all other consoles
 - [ ] Add audio